platinumfishes/Trash-classification-5550/README.md

 **EfficientNet** is a family of models (B0–B7) that balance computational efficiency and accuracy.
 Higher-numbered models require more computational resources and larger datasets, while lower-numbered models are lightweight and suitable for resource-constrained environments.

 For this project, we selected the **EfficientNet-B0** CNN model due to its efficiency, ease of training, and minimal computational demands.
 This lightweight model is ideal for deployment in distributed systems, such as smart bins, where compactness and low-power requirements are critical.

-The dataset used for this project is the [TrashNet Dataset](https://www.kaggle.com/datasets/feyzazkefe/trashnet), downloaded from Kaggle.
-The dataset is provided by Feyza Zeynep Kefe on Kaggle, and it is based on the original TrashNet dataset created by Stanford University.

 ---

 #### About Our Data

-Our dataset is imported from the Kaggle directory of **Gary Huang and Mindy Yang's** TrashNet repository (FeyZazkefe on Kaggle).
+The dataset used for this project is the [TrashNet Dataset](https://www.kaggle.com/datasets/feyzazkefe/trashnet), Our dataset is imported from the Kaggle directory of **Gary Huang and Mindy Yang's** TrashNet repository (FeyZazkefe on Kaggle).
 It contains 2,527 images of trash, distributed across six categories:

 1. **Cardboard**: 403 images